Monnus/guessTheNumberGame/README.md

 ## How to use

-1. By default a random number is already loaded when the web page opens, all you need to do is insert a number in the number box and click check
+1. By default a random number is already loaded when the web page opens, all you need to do is insert a number in the number box and click "check"

 2. Notice to the right, where it says score.
 Meaning you have have 10 attempts to guess the number correctly.
 When all attempts finish the game ends.